Personnel Files Overview and Sample File Policy

 Payroll files are also maintained; payroll files contain a history of the employee's jobs, departments, compensation changes, and so on.
 Access to the payroll file is limited to the appropriate accounting and HR staff.

 An employee medical file is also maintained.
 The contents of the medical file are not available to anyone except Human Resources designated staff and the employee whose records are retained in the file.
 At Your Company Name), medical files receive the highest degree of safe storage and confidentiality.

 An employee may view his or her personnel file by contacting a Human Resources staff person during normal business hours.
+HR staff will schedule an appointment during which the employee can view the contents of their file.
 No employee may alter or remove any document from his or her personnel file which must be viewed in the presence of an HR staff person.